Iran’s Paradoxical Expectations for Political Developments in Armenia

 On the other hand, the nationalist and traditional movements of Armenia could stop, or at least slow down, peace negotiations and the normalization of relations with Azerbaijan and Türkiye.
 The Armenian opposition could also make the 3+3 format weaker in its current fragile state, and the revival of Iran’s involvement in South Caucasus transit and trade, especially restoring the Soviet-era railway, could face serious uncertainty and ambiguity.

 Iran faces a paradoxical situation in determining Armenia’s future course.
-Tehran has expectations and interests in the South Caucasus that neither Pashinyan’s government nor the opposition, nationalist, or conservative political leaders of Armenia can fulfill.
-These conditions have put Iran’s geopolitical calculations in a precarious position.
-In practice, the current environment will force Iran’s new government to seek possible alternatives to Armenia in achieving its goals and interests in the South Caucasus.
+Tehran has expectations and interests in the South Caucasus, which neither Pashinyan’s government nor the opposition, nationalist, or conservative political leaders of Armenia can fulfill.
+These conditions have put Iran’s geopolitical calculations in a paradoxical position.
+While it seems that Iran’s foreign policy in the South Caucasus will not change significantly with its new president, Iran’s new government must consider different scenarios in the political developments of Armenia to acheive its goals and interests in the South Caucasus.